-2.3.2.
-Smoke production and fate
+2.3.2 Smoke Production and Fate

-Fig. 4 shows how the variables detailed in Section 2.3.1 come together to predict the soot that makes it into the stratosphere.
+Fig. 4 shows how the variables detailed in section 2.3.1 come together to predict the soot that makes it into the stratosphere.

-The fraction of the combustible material that burns that turns into soot reflects [45], with a 95% credible interval of 1-4% (lognormal because of the significant uncertainty and no proximate upper bound).
+The fraction of the combustible material that burns that turns into soot reflects (Turco et al., 1990), with a 95 percent credible interval of 1 percent to 4 percent (lognormal because of the significant uncertainty and no proximate upper bound).